moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 !!! note
     Never reveal your private keys as they give direct access to your funds.
 The following steps are for demonstration purposes only.

-In the `getSignature.js` file, you can copy the following code snippet:
+In the `getSignature.js` file, you can copy and edit the following code snippet.
+In addition to the fields discussed above in the [Call Permit arguments section](#call-permit-arguments), you'll need to insert the Chain ID of your ContainerChain in the Domain Separator component to properly generate the signature.
+If you use an incorrect Chain ID, the generated signature will be invalid and no transaction can be dispatched.

 ???+ code "getSignature.js"